chintran27/Reed/README.md

 		(the actual order doesn't matter)

-  - Specify the key server IP and port in file /client/keyClient/exchange.cc line 200

-  Example: you have run key server with "./KEYSERVER 1101" on machine with IP 192.168.0.26:
-    - Change the line into: sock_[0] = new Ssl("192.168.0.26",1101,0);

 	- (Optional) In the configure class of client, /client/util/conf.hh

 		- set chunk and secure parameters following the comments